-CLOCC Watch List for Illinois Legislation
+CLOCC Watch List for Policy and Legislation

 - When a bill is reviewed in committee, the State provides Illinois citizens with an opportunity to record their support or opposition to the legislation using an online form called a witness slip.
 This has been a valuable tactic for grassroots and community organizations to rally support from around the State and make their voice heard in Springfield.